Introduction

 - Repurpose Grill Parts

-- Old grill grates can be used as plant trellises or in various outdoor projects.
+- Old grill grates can serve as plant trellises or be utilized in outdoor projects.

-- Metal components can be transformed into art or practical items like storage racks.
+- Metal components can be transformed into art or functional items like storage racks.

 - Upcycling Ideas